PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### Integrating into the plugin server

-To ensure apps were connected into the rest of the ingestion pipeline, we decided to integrate apps into our plugin server.
-The plugin server runs processes for ingesting, formating, and writing data from users to storage.
+To ensure apps connected to the rest of the ingestion pipeline, we decided to integrate apps into our plugin server.
+The plugin server runs processes for ingesting, formatting, and writing data from users to storage.
 It runs on Node (because of the decision we made in the hackathon about speed and VMs).

 To show you how we did that, here’s a complete overview of what the plugin server looks like (our app server only utilizes some parts):

 ![Plugin server](../images/blog/how-we-built-an-app-server/plugin-server.png)

 The main thread routes incoming tasks to the right location.
 It receives data and starts threads to complete them.
 We decided to use [Piscina](https://github.com/piscinajs/piscina) (a node.js worker pool) to create and manage the threads.
 We choose Piscina because it abstracts away a lot of the management of threads we would need to do to scale.
 The main thread also handles the functionality of scheduling and job queuing.
-The result is created tasks being sent to worker threads to complete.
+The result creates tasks and sends them to worker threads to complete.

-### Actually doing the work (in worker threads)
+### Doing the work (in worker threads)

 Worker threads receive tasks from the main thread and execute them.
 Some of the tasks, like `processEvent` or `runEveryMinute` use the callable functions (app code) we detailed above.
 Worker threads contain the VMs, as well as the ingestion logic and connections to extensions and libraries.
 Each worker thread can run up to 10 tasks at the same time.